Shark Conservation Week

 They are an ancient species with a lineage that extends back millions of years.
 They are perfectly adapted to their environment.
 They inspire fear and fascination.
 They are sharks.

 But due to prejudice, habitat destruction, climate change and over-hunting, sharks are rapidly becoming one of the most imperiled creatures on Earth.
 Every year, humans harvest millions of sharks from the world's oceans, sometimes for food or sport, often due to a misunderstanding or prejudice against the species.
-This year, join the Aquarium in the spirit of stewardship and help us raise awareness about sharks, both along the Oregon coast and throughout the world.
+This year, join the Aquarium in the spirit of stewardship and help us raise awareness about the important role sharks play, both along the Oregon coast and throughout the world.

 Activities & Opportunities

-Shark Conservation Week runs from Saturday, August 10 through Friday, August 16 during the Aquarium's regular business hours.
-The majority of special events will be held on Saturday and Sunday, August 10 & 11.
+Shark Conservation Week runs from Saturday, August 10 through Sunday, August 18 during the Aquarium's regular business hours.
+Major activities will be held on the opening weekend and include:

-Throughout the entire Aquarium, our guests can enjoy a variety of
+Throughout the week, guests can enjoy a variety of

 Learn More About Sharks: